offmessage/blackpearl/README.rst

   cd ~/projects/blackpearl
   source venv/bin/activate
   cd blackpearl/projects
-  python everything.py
+  python touchtherainbow.py

-Further examples are in the ``projects/`` directory.
-More documentation will be forthcoming at https://offmessage.github.io/blackpearl at some point soon.
+Further examples are in the ``examples/`` directory.
+More documentation is available at https://offmessage.github.io/blackpearl/ - this is slowly improving.
+Bear with me.